 Panel Discussion and Networking Event with Entrepreneurial Leaders

 Accomplished leaders in business will share their career stories, citing resources found, leadership challenges faced when building their businesses, and eventual successes.
-Last year's panel was moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and panelists included:
+The panel this year will again be moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and panelists include:

 Chicago Site Visits